Common Problems with the Volkswagen Golf

 The touchscreen infotainment system is sometimes slow to respond or fails to respond at all.
 A software update may fix the problem.

 If you’re having issues with any of the electrical systems in your Golf, contact an auto electrician for expert advice.
+The average price of an electrical fault diagnosis is £71.33.

 Is the Volkswagen Golf reliable?